forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Number:** 4
 **Description:** Assign Beth Anglin to the Assigned to field on the incident, fill in the remaining mandatory fields, and submit the incident.
 Service Desk Managers group should already be selected on the incident from the previous step.
 **Input Variables:** Caller = Abel Tuter, Short description = My computer will not turn on after I spilled my coffee.
 Assignment Group = Service Desk Managers, Assigned To = Beth Anglin
 **Expected Results:** Beth Anglin gets filled in the Assigned to field on the incident.
-The field does not throw an error saying the user does not excist
+The field does not throw an error saying the user does not exist.
 **Actual Results:**

-17. Lets create Test Steps for Alfonso Griglen, user that does not have any roles.
+18. Lets create Test Steps for Alfonso Griglen, user that does not have any roles.

 **Number:** 5
 **Description:** Impersonate Alfonso Griglen